NathanScheele/CS326Project/README.md

-# CampusVerse
-A chat-based application aimed at encouraging collaboration and communication between peers.
-This application is targeted at university students, who want to seek out help in their classes, but are too shy to do so in person.
+# What's in my Fridge?
+A web-based application that keeps track of what a user has in their fridge, in order to reduce food waste and make meal planning and grocery shopping easier

 # Collaborators
 - [Nathan Scheele](team/NATHAN_SCHEELE.md)